Did you know that dating, as we think of it, didn't really exist until the 1920's?

 Dating for fun and companionship became more common, and could even increase one's popularity.
 But for all the talk of the new sexual liberation, dating in the 1920s still had its limits.

-As long as you were in a committed relationship, it was considered perfectly fine to kiss, and even caress, as long as it wasn't the whole kit & caboodle.
-However, more effective contraception was available, and of course some took the risk.
-This was a huge leap of faith, which could ruin a girls reputation forever, if her partner decided not to marry her.
+As long as you were in a committed relationship, it was considered perfectly fine to kiss or even caress, but that's as far as that went.
+Of course, some still took the risk, but it was a huge leap of faith that could ruin a girls reputation forever if her partner decided not to marry her.